 There are a few double gates you have to go in and out of, and they are a bit awkward to maneuver with your bike.

 There is almost no shade on this route.
-We did it early in the morning in 70º temps with sunshine and it was quite pleasant, but I wouldn't want to do this route in mid-day summer heat.
+We did it early in the morning in 60º temps with sunshine and it was quite pleasant, but I wouldn't want to do this route in mid-day summer heat.

 Do this ride if you want a quick, quiet, simple and easy beginner ride that is close to Denver with nice views of the front range mountains.

-I only gave this route 3-stars because it is not as spectacular as so many of Colorado's routes can be, BUT for a beginner ride that is close to the city, you really can't beat it!
+This is not far from Denver.
+It only took us approximately 20 min driving from Downtown Denver, and it is bikeable from Denver as well.
+We only gave this route 3-stars because it is not as spectacular as so many of Colorado's routes can be, BUT for a beginner ride that is close to the city, you really can't beat it!

 I got a bike as a young child and quickly set off making trips up and down the driveway then loops around my neighborhood, but I fell away from the joy of cycling as more and more of my free time was occupied by ballet training (around age 10).
 It wasn’t until I gave up my professional dancing career and moved to Colorado in 2000 that I began cycling seriously.